virtusize/integration_android/README.md

 #### B. Usage

-- Add a VirtusizeInPageMini in your activity's XML layout file.
+- **Add a VirtusizeInPageMini in your activity's XML layout file.**

-  By using our default styles, set up `app:virtusizeInPageMiniStyle="virtusize_black"` or `app:virtusizeInPageMiniStyle="virtusize_teal"`
+  In order to use our default styles, set `app:virtusizeInPageMiniStyle="virtusize_black"` or `app:virtusizeInPageMiniStyle="virtusize_teal"`

   If you'd like to change the background color of the bar, you can use `app:inPageMiniBackgroundColor="#123456"`